How to create a website for your businessSmall Business Advice 5 January 2018

 As well as a domain name, you’ll need web hosting for your business website.
 In a nutshell, all the information on your website: the images, the text, the links and everything else need to stored on a server.
 This server, which is just a type of computer, will send this data to anyone that types in your domain name, letting them access your website.

 Think of it like a storage space holding your digital furniture.
 Your domain name is the key that lets people explore a replica of your home.
 The good news is you can get the two as a package, keeping costs low.
-Alternatively, Wix offers cost-effective web hosting as well as some neat additional features.
 Costs are usually based on number of visits to your website so as a small business owner, you’ll want to start, well, small.
 You can always upgrade later as needed.

 Choose a website builder

 Wix, Shopify, Weebly and Squarespace are some of the most popular website builders out there.
 All of them make it extremely easy to build your site, which is perfect if you run a small business.
-If you ask around you might hear mention of WordPress, however it’s a lot more technical than the others so can make it difficult to get the results you want.
+Please note that we do not support direct integration to any of these services.

 Pick a theme for your website